harrison-bbb/nano-banana-prompts/OPEN-THIS.md

 **Best for:** Software, laptops, or business tools

 ```
 Look at the attached product images.
 Generate a realistic photo of a wooden table in a busy, sunlit coffee shop.
 Placed naturally on the table is [THIS EXACT PRODUCT].
-In the slightly blurred background, a [INSERT PERSON DESCRIPTION - e.g., young creative professional] is working on a laptop and drinking coffee.
+In the slightly blurred background, a [INSERT PERSON DESCRIPTION - e.g., the attached person] is working on a laptop and drinking coffee.
 The focus is sharp on the product, with a creamy bokeh background.
 ```

 **Example Result:** Your software interface or product on a table, with a blurry "digital nomad" working behind it.